JohnMurray/yaai/readme.md

 All structs in user-code need to automatically be backed by something like proto's for easy serialization.

+## more things

+we ought to have:

+  + automatic serialization support for all sendable/receivable messages
+  + elimination of concurrency primitives outside of actors
+  + plugin hot-reloading
+  + automatic clustering
+  + automatic actor ditribution across the cluster
+  + seamless actor upgrades (on plugin update)
+  + no "main" function, only actors
+  + "plugins" should be isolated to individual actors and hot-reloading should be a per-actor thing
+  + updates to plugins should propegate across the cluster

 ## compilation

 __build phases__